dmytri/textnet/CONVENTIONS.md

 ### Documentation & Text
 - Use Canadian spelling for all documentation (e.g., colour, centre, analyse)
-- Prefer "-ise" over "-ize" in words like "organise"
-- Use double consonants where appropriate (e.g., travelled, modelling)

 ### Local Environment
 - Requires Tilt + Minikube